Best Merchant Account Providers

 Today, most people will choose to use the contactless function of their debit or credit card, with 15.4 billion contactless transactions made in the UK to date.
 There are now 135 million contactless cards in the UK, making 88% of all debit card transactions.

-However, almost all card readers will still accept chip and PIN payment whereby the customer will insert their debit or credit card into the card reader for the transaction to take place.
+However, almost all card readers still accept chip and PIN payments whereby the customer will insert their debit or credit card into the card reader for the transaction to take place.

 Online Payments

-Increasingly, online payments are becoming more common as the rise in online shopping dominates retail.
-82% of the UK population now prefer to shop online.
+Increasingly, online payments are becoming more common and 82% of the UK population now prefer to shop online.

 When online payments are made, the business utilises a payment gateway that emits the payment details of the customer to the merchant account.
 Businesses might choose to use an internet merchant account if they are predominantly an e-commerce online business.